omarroth/audible.cr/README.md

 Authentication: Bearer access_token
 ```

-Although this has not been tested.
+And a given client ID, although this has not been tested.

 ## Documentation: